AmrGody-Smart-Solutions/OpenTKTut/README.md

 # OpenTKTut
+please note I'm using same source code for Base project but it's on private repo
 - [use this invite link to see code in my private repo](https://github.com/HMS-ELKHOLY/OpenTKTut_/invitations)
 - [you need solarsystem branch in the private repo](https://github.com/HMS-ELKHOLY/OpenTKTut_/tree/SolarSystem)